Welcome to Arlington County 4-H

 Learn what it takes to grow a garden!
-Under the guidance of caring Master Gardeners, elementary students will learn to plan, plant, weed, water, and harvest a garden.
-Using the Junior Master Gardener curriculum, the club will investigate the wonderful world of insects, search for wildlife, discuss erosion, and discover where food comes from.
+Under the guidance of caring Master Gardeners, students will learn to plan, plant, weed, water, and harvest a garden.
+Using one of the Junior Master Gardener curriculums, the club will investigate the wonderful world of insects, search for wildlife, discuss erosion, and discover where food comes from.

-Currently, this program runs at Patrick Henry Elementary, Barrett Elementary, Carlin Springs Elementary, and Science Focus Elementary.
+Currently, this program runs at Barcroft Elementary.
 With additional volunteers, we can expand to reach even more sites.
-For questions or more information about 4-H, please contact Arlington County 4-H Agent Caitlin Verdu at email@example.com.
+For questions or more information about 4-H, please contact Arlington County 4-H Agent Deborah Madden at firstname.lastname@example.org

 Play in the dirt, smell the flowers, and adventure into the great outdoors!
-Elementary school students are invited to join the 4-H Outdoor Explorers Club.
+Students in grades 4th to 8th are invited to join the 4-H Outdoor Explorers Club.
 Together the group will search for wildlife, investigate backyard habitats, embark on scavenger hunts, play nature-inspired games, and much more!
 This is perfect for the animal-lovers, future gardeners, or even youth who just want to get outside.

-4-H strives to foster positive first experiences in nature for kids.
+4-H strives to foster positive first experiences in nature for youth.
 This program is led by volunteers under the supervision of the County 4-H Agent.
-Currently, this program runs in the fall and spring at APS Sites, including: Randolph Extended Day, Ashlawn Extended Day, Hoffman Boston Extended Day, Abingdon Extended Day, Barcroft Extended Day, and AHC'S Ft Henry location.
+Currenty this program is seeking adult volunteers to lead Outdoor Explorerers

 With additional volunteers, we can expand to even more sites.
-For questions or more information about 4-H, please contact Arlington County 4-H Agent Caitlin Verdu at firstname.lastname@example.org.
+For questions or more information about 4-H, please contact Arlington County 4-H Agent Deborah Madden at email@example.com.

-3rd through 5th graders are invited to join 4-H on a culinary adventure!
+4th through 12th graders are invited to join 4-H on a culinary adventure!
 Together we’ll investigate the food that we eat, play games to get everyone moving, and whip up some delicious and nutritious snacks.
 Knowledgeable Master Food Volunteers facilitate these programs, under the supervision of the County 4-H Agent.
-This program runs in the winter at Randolph Extended Day, Hoffman Extended Day, and Abingdon Extended Day.
+These programs are scheduled after school, in community centers, recreation centers or 4-H Club meeting sites.

 The 4-H Nature Knights club is open to all youth ages 9-15.
 Together the club adventures on field trips to watch birds, go fishing, learn to identify trees, walk in the woods, and much more.
 The club meets on Thursday evenings and weekends, under the supervision of parents and the Arlington Regional Master Naturalists.
 This is a classic 4-H community club open to all youth ages 9-15 year, regardless of where they go to school!